-- Place the salmon on the grill and immediately lower the heat to medium.
+Place the salmon on the grill and immediately lower the heat to medium.
 Cook until the salmon is barely done, just starting to flake but with some softness left and a bit of translucent pink in the middle.
-This normally takes 5-8 minutes for individual fillets, a whole fish fillet will take longer.
+This normally takes 8-12 minutes for a 1 pound fillet.

 Tip: the reason I like to prepare most of the recipe before grilling the salmon, is so I can keep an eye on it.
 Fresh, ocean caught fish is expensive so I try to give it my full attention because every time I turn my back it overcooks!

 Keywords: Healthy Fish Tacos, Paleo Fish Tacos, Gluten Free Fish Tacos, Lettuce Wrap Tacos